How to Warm Up Your Twitter Account Before Outreach

 Doing warm-up manually requires:

-- 1-2 hours per day of engagement activities
+- 1 to 2 hours per day of engagement activities

 - Remembering to post consistently